 Holly (Female Gardevoir)

 A random Trainer from Nimbasa who ran into various members of the group during the Gold Conference and is now traveling with them.
-Since joining the group, he has met legendaries, patted a disguised Entei on the head, been turned into a Dunsparce, been sucked into an alternate timeline, and fallen in love, on top of discovering their non-binaryness.
+Since joining the group, they have met legendaries, patted a disguised Entei on the head, been turned into a Dunsparce, been sucked into an alternate timeline, and fallen in love, on top of discovering their non-binaryness.

 - The Apprentice: Is currently Tagg's.

-- Beware the Nice Ones: Is generally friendly and at least reasonably pleasant...and can scare a Crobat into defection, and doesn't take threats against his girlfriend Mezzo well.
+- Beware the Nice Ones: Is generally friendly and at least reasonably pleasant...and can scare a Crobat into defection with a glare, and doesn't take threats against their girlfriend Mezzo well.

-- Brainwashed and Crazy: Tokarev puts Every under mind control during Orre using a ring placed around his head.
+- Brainwashed and Crazy: Tokarev puts Every under mind control during Orre using a ring placed around their head.

-- Death Glare: Pretty much his signature move as a Dunsparce.
+- Death Glare: Pretty much their signature move as a Dunsparce.
 Carried over a bit as a human.

-- Headbutting Heroes: Does not get along with Amanita especially well, and the feeling's mutual.
+- Headbutting Heroes: Does not get along with Amanita especially well at first, and the feeling's mutual.

-- Identical Stranger: Meets a PEFE employee who looks exactly like him a few times.
+- Identical Stranger: Meets a PEFE employee who looks exactly like them a few times.
 Turns out that's because they're both descendants of Revy.

-- Idiot Hair: Has an ahoge, though Every is not particularly stupid, naive, or mischievous starting out.
+- Idiot Hair: Zizagged.
+Has an ahoge, though Ever is not particularly stupid, naive, or mischievous starting out.
 It gets played straight as they do get more strange as the story goes on though.